aarochuk/vial_take_home/README.md

 ## Running the project locally
 To run this project locally follow the following steps;
-- `cd /backend`
+- `cd backend`
 - create a .env file by copying the .env.example file which was provided to start this project Then run the following commands in order:
 - `docker-compose build`
 - `docker-compose up`
 - `npm run migrate`
 - `npm run seed`
-- You should be able to access the server locally at http://localhost:8080 At this point the backend server should be running now we can launch the frontend website by running the following commands in order:
+- You should be able to access the server locally at http://localhost:8080<br/>
+At this point the backend server should be running now we can launch the frontend website by running the following commands in order:
 - `cd ../frontend`
 - `npm i`
 - `npm run dev`
+- You should be able to access a local version of the website at http://localhost:3000<br/>
+You can also run the front end first with the following commands
+- `cd frontend`
+- `npm i`
+- `npm run dev`
-- You should be able to access a local version of the website at http://localhost:3000
+- You should be able to access a local version of the website at http://localhost:3000 Then you can start the backend with the following
+- `cd ../backend`
+- create a .env file by copying the .env.example file which was provided to start this project Then run the following commands in order:
+- `docker-compose build`
+- `docker-compose up`
+- `npm run migrate`
+- `npm run seed`
+- You should be able to access the server locally at http://localhost:8080<br/>

 ## Features
 ### Frontend